V 2.2 – Last updated 23 February 2023

 Personal data does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-We may also process Special Categories of Personal Data about you (this includes data concerning your health, personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data) and/or information about criminal convictions and offences (together “Special Category Data”) when undertaking KYC/AML checks as part of our client on-boarding process.
+We may also collect and process Special Categories of Personal Data about you (this includes data concerning your health, personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data) and/or information about criminal convictions and offences (together “Special Category Data”) when undertaking KYC/AML checks as part of our client on-boarding process.

 If you fail to provide personal data